Skip to content

 Hill of Tara

 If you’re going here, don’t plan for it to take your whole day.
-It’s an awesome archaeological site to check out, but it won’t take you more than a couple of hours to see everything.
+It’s an awesome archaeological site to check out, but it won’t take you more than a couple of hours to see everything, if that.

 Brief History and Layout